nmuldavin/jsvectormethods/README.md

 ```
 To add method to all Arrays, use `addVectorMethods(Array.prototype)`.
 Vector methods do not conflict with any standard Array methods.
 If you do not want to mess with the built in Array prototype, `vector.js` provides a `Vector` psuedoclass which inherits all vector functionality and the added vector methods.

-Vector methods includes all usual vector operations including the dot product, scalar multiplication, norm, distance to another vector, and cross product.
+Vector methods includes all usual vector operations including the dot product, scalar multiplication, norm, distance to another vector, and cross product among others.
 You can also define your own element-wise operation between corresponding elements using `elementWise`:

 ```javascript
 var operation = function(a, b) {